Three men sentenced to prison for aiding plot to kidnap Michigan governor | Law-Order

 Three men sentenced to prison for aiding plot to kidnap Michigan governor

+The three were convicted by a jury in October on charges of gang membership, firearm violations and providing material support for terrorism.
+Jackson County Circuit Court Judge Thomas Wilson handed down a minimum sentence of 10 years to Joseph Morrison and 12 years to his father-in-law, Pete Musico.

 Three men convicted of playing supporting roles in a foiled plot to kidnap the governor of Michigan in 2020 were sentenced to multiple years in prison on Thursday, as two of the conspiracy's ringleaders await sentencing before the end of the month.
-The three men - Joseph Morrison, 28, his father-in-law Pete Musico, 44, and Paul Bellar, 23 – were sentenced in Jackson County Circuit Court, where they were convicted by a jury in October on charges of gang membership, firearm violations and providing material support for terrorism.
+The three were convicted by a jury in October on charges of gang membership, firearm violations and providing material support for terrorism.

+Jackson County Circuit Court Judge Thomas Wilson handed down a minimum sentence of 10 years to Joseph Morrison and 12 years to his father-in-law, Pete Musico.
+The third man, Paul Bellar, was given a minimum of seven years in prison.
+Morrison, 28, and Musico, 44, could serve a maximum of 42 years in prison, depending on parole under the consecutive sentences handed down by Wilson.
+Bellar, 23, could serve as much as 22 years behind bars.

+The defendants "supported a violent conspiracy and provided material support for terrorism.
+They chose actions that are antithetical to what makes our nation strong and safe," Governor Gretchen Whitmer said in a recorded victim-impact statement that was shown in court.
+During the two-hour hearing, the men - dressed in orange prison jumpsuits - sat with their attorneys with their hands shackled to their waists.
+Each made a statement to the court, saying they were sorry for their actions.

-The convictions were a victory for state prosecutors who argued that the defendants assisted two other men who in August were found guilty in federal court of orchestrating the kidnapping conspiracy.
-Defense attorneys argued their clients did not know of a plan to kidnap the governor and that their actions were protected by the First and Second Amendments of the U.S. Constitution.
+"I regret that I ever let hate, fear and anger into my heart the way I did," Morrison said, apologizing to the governor and law enforcement.
+The convictions were a victory for state prosecutors who argued that the defendants assisted two other men, who in August were found guilty in federal court of orchestrating the kidnapping conspiracy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)